kotlin-orm/ktorm/README.md

 # Quick Start

-KtOrm was deployed to maven central and jcenter, so you just need to add a dependency to your `pom.xml` file if you are using maven:
+Ktorm was deployed to maven central and jcenter, so you just need to add a dependency to your `pom.xml` file if you are using maven:

 ````xml
 <dependency>